EpsilonSolutions/netscaler-command-reference/docs/appflow/appflow-param/appflow-param.md

 <b>flowRecordInterval</b>
 Interval, in seconds, at which to send flow records to the configured collectors.
 Default value: 60
 Minimum value: 60
 Maximum value: 3600

+<b>SecurityInsightRecordInterval</b>
+Interval, in seconds, at which to send security insight flow records to the configured collectors.
+Default value: 600
+Minimum value: 60
+Maximum value: 3600